Unleash/unleash/website/docs/contributing/ADRs/back-end/breaking-db-changes.md

 ### Separate Migrations as Distinct PRs
-- Carry out all migrations in **separate pull requests (PRs)** and monitor them closely during deployment.
+- Carry out all migrations in **separate pull requests (PRs)** and closely monitor them during deployment.
+Monitoring should be performed using Grafana, observing any failing requests or errors in the logs.

 ### Primary Key Requirement for New Tables
-- All new tables should have a primary key to guarantee data integrity, facilitate efficient querying, and enable the establishment of foreign key relationships with other tables.
+- All new tables must have a primary key to ensure data integrity, improve query efficiency, and establish foreign key relationships.
+Primary keys also address migration issues in replicated databases without PostgreSQL replica identities.
+Exceptions require strong justification.

 Following these guidelines reduces the risk of errors and compatibility issues during DB schema changes, enhancing stability and reliability in software development.